How Often Should I Buy New Clothes?(Avoid Doing THIS!)

 Why Should I Buy Less?

-There’s enough clothing on the planet to dress the next 6 generations – we want to advocate for mindful shopping, sustainable fashion, and the development of personal style.
-This way, you buy what you really like, and not what someone is telling you to want!
+There’s enough clothing on the planet to dress the next 6 generations — we want to advocate for mindful shopping, sustainable fashion, and the development of personal style.
+This way, you’ll buy what you truly like, not what trends dictate.

 Trends, and more specifically, “micro-trends” are like kryptonite for most fashionable shoppers.
 Once one new thing is out of style, a brand new trending article of clothing is all the rage.
 If you need any example, you can speak to the pink patterned cargo shorts in my childhood closet (I begged my mother for them for months).
 Wore them twice — never again.